Skip to main content

 npm run dev

-This runs the Vite renderer dev server and the Electron main process together.
-Renderer changes hot-reload right away.
-Main-process changes trigger an automatic restart.
+This starts the Vite renderer dev server and the Electron main process together.
+Renderer changes hot-reload; main-process changes trigger an automatic restart.
+Two variants are worth knowing:

 Production Build